 Coldplay will recycle batteries of BMW i3 EV to power concerts for world tour

-Coldplay will recycle batteries of BMW i3 EV to power concerts for world tour1 min read .
-Updated: 20 Oct 2021, 01:22 PM IST
+Coldplay will recycle batteries of BMW i3 EV to power concerts for world tour

 Coldplay that recently released its latest album Music of the Spheres is going on a world tour and it will use reuse the batteries of the BMW i3 electric vehicle to power its shows.